Packer is a countryside township not far from urban Hazleton

 Limited shopping and dining in Packer Township

 Packer Township has minimal options for shopping and dining, so most residents head to Hazleton, Weatherly and Jim Thorpe for a larger range of commercial amenities.
 The only restaurant in Packer is Still Creek Tavern, a local spot with a bar and pool tables next to the sit-down dining area.
-Also in the township is Sernak Farms, which features a fresh produce stand that sells seasonal goods, including pumpkins in fall and Christmas trees during the holidays.
+Also in the township is Sernak Farms, which features a fresh produce stand that sells seasonal goods, including pumpkins in the fall and Christmas trees during the holidays.
 Approximately 10 miles from Packer and located in Hazle Township just outside Hazleton is The Laurel Mall, a large indoor shopping complex with dozens of national retailers, department stores and chain eateries.
-Adjacent to the mall is a Walmart Supercenter, where people can browse groceries and various everyday household items.
+Eight miles from Packer, the Rush Township has a Walmart Supercenter.
 Weatherly has a Dollar General and a handful of local eateries.

 Route 93 connects commuters to Hazleton and Nesquehoning